ms/buildtogether.tech/rules-joining/index.md

     you by making you feel guilty about this.

 10. Share what you learn.
 :   If you aren't the first person to join a project, you probably won't be the
     last.
-One of the most compassionate things you can do is share what you found out as you were getting up to speed so that the next person can climb the hill more quickly.
+One of the most compassionate things you can do is share what you found out as you were learning your way around so that the next person can do so more quickly.
 Doing this also helps you figure out what you know now that you didn't know then, which can help you the next time around.